It’s time to prepare for the Salesforce Winter ‘22 Release and how it will affect your Pardot instance.

 - September 10-17, 2021: Release Readiness Live

-Salesforce Winter ’22 Release: 4 Highlights for Pardot users and admins
+Salesforce Winter ’22 Release: Four highlights for Pardot users and admins

 Pardot users and admins are getting lots of attention from the Salesforce Winter ‘22 Release.
 Some updates are changing the way we work to meet evolving technology demands.
 Others are saving us time by connecting the dots in a logical way.
 All we know is, this release includes big updates for people in the sales and marketing world.